 Knowledge Base Nodes

-A knowledge base node performs a search or retrieval operation on a connected knowledge base, returning relevant document chunks or information in response to a query.
+A knowledge base node performs a search or retrieval operation on a knowledge base of your choice, returning relevant document chunks or information in response to a query.
 The files uploaded to the Knowledge Base node can be reused across multiple flows.
 All created knowledge bases are automatically synced to the Knowledge Base Dashboard.

 Node Settings & Search Parameters